PowerShell/PSResourceGet/help/Get-PSResourceRepository.md

         PSGallery    https://www.powershellgallery.com/api/v2     False         50
 ```

 This example runs the command with the 'Name' parameter being set to "PSGallery".
-This repository is registered for the current user so the command returns information on this repository.
+This repository is registered on this machine so the command returns information on this repository.

 ### Example 2
 ```